elatov/elatov.github.io/_posts/2013-04-11-migrating-a-vm-from-vmware-workstation-to-oracle-virtualbox.md

     scsi0:0.fileName = "Windows_XP.vmdk"

-Now that my VM is ready to be imported into an OVA, let&#8217;s check out the <a href="http://www.vmware.com/support/developer/ovf/ovf301/ovftool-301-userguide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/support/developer/ovf/ovf301/ovftool-301-userguide.pdf']);">OVF Tool User Guide</a>.
+Now that my VM is ready to be imported into an OVA, let's check out the <a href="http://www.vmware.com/support/developer/ovf/ovf301/ovftool-301-userguide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/support/developer/ovf/ovf301/ovftool-301-userguide.pdf']);">OVF Tool User Guide</a>.
 From the guide, here is the install process:

 > **To install the VMware OVF Tool**
 >